Close Menu

 12. Place Keywords Correctly

-Finally, after completing your keyword research, you need to know how to place keywords within your content.
-Always make sure to add the focus keyphrase in the post title, and if possible, at the beginning.
-Use it in the page URL and place it naturally within your H1, H2, and H3 headings.
 When adding images, make sure to add them in the alt text because it contains relevant keywords.
 In the body of your content, use both primary and related keywords in a natural way.
 For example, if your primary keyword is “online marketing,” you can use “internet marketing” in other parts of the content to maintain keyword density while keeping the writing smooth.

 Alright, so our module six is completed now.
-We have covered everything about Keyword Reasearch.
-We have explained all the ways and strategies that you can implement while doing keyword research.
+We have covered everything about Keyword Research.
+We have explained all the strategies that you can implement for keyword research.
+However, this article may feel theoretical because we explained the concepts but not the practical.
+If you want a practical tutorial, do let us know in the comment section.

 “So keep learning, keep growing!”

-Post Views: 106
+Post Views: 134,030

 Share this: